apache/pulsar/site2/website/blog/2019-07-05-Apache-Pulsar-2-4-0.md

 ### New IO connectors

-A new batch of connectors was added, including Flume, Redis sink, Solr sink, RabbitMQ sink, InfluxDB sink.
-Here is list of builtin [connectors](http://pulsar.apache.org/docs/en/io-connectors/) that pulsar already supported now.
+A new batch of connectors is added, including Flume, Redis sink, Solr sink, RabbitMQ sink.
+Here is list of builtin [connectors](http://pulsar.apache.org/docs/en/io-connectors/) that Pulsar already supports now.

 ### Security

-In 2.4.0, added support Kerberos in pulsar broker and client.
+In 2.4.0 release, added support Kerberos in Apache Pulsar broker and client.
 Following the [document](http://pulsar.apache.org/docs/en/security-kerberos/) to enable Kerberos authentication.

+Also added role based Pulsar Function authentication and authorization.

 ## Conclusion

-Please [download](/download) Pulsar 2.4.0 and report feedback, issues or any comment into our mailing lists, slack channel or Github page. ([Contact page](/contact))
+If you want download pulsar 2.4.0, click [here](/download).
+You can send any questions or suggestions to our mailing lists, contribute to Pulsar on [GitHub](https://github.com/apache/pulsar) or join the Apache Pulsar community on [Slack](https://apache-pulsar.herokuapp.com/).